abarbanell/mysnb/_posts/2017-02-14-notebook-update.md

 - org.apache.hadoop % _ % _
 ```

-Another chnage is required for showing the widgets.
+Another change is required for showing the widgets.
 First, the GeoPointsChart has moved down one level in the class hierarchy
 and the creation now becomes